dart-lang/build/build_config/README.md

   builders should be run on any target which will run this Builder.
 - **is_optional**: Optional, boolean.
 Specifies whether a Builder can be run lazily, such that it won't execute until one of it's outputs is requested by a later Builder.
 This option should be rare.
-Defaults to `False`.
+Defaults to `false`.
+Cannot be used with `adds_to_library`.
 - **build_to**: Optional.
 The location that generated assets should be output to.
 The possibilities are:
   - `"source"`: Outputs are written at their package paths.
 They're written